April CPI Keeps Fed Rate Cuts on Hold for Now: What the Experts Say

 "Today's CPI report is a welcome sign that inflation does not appear to be a major concern ahead of tariff impacts," says Jason Pride, chief of investment strategy and research at Glenmede.

-Pride adds that today's data is unlikely to change the Fed's plans for rate cuts.
+Pride adds that today's data are unlikely to change the Fed's plans for rate cuts.
 "The relative health of the labor market affords it the ability to take a patient approach as the effects of tariffs begin to work their way through the economy," he says, adding that his base case is for three cuts in the back half of this year.

 News that the U.S. and China have drastically reduced reciprocal tariffs for 90 days as they continue trade talks has already put a dent in rate-cut expectations.

-According to CME FedWatch, futures traders are now pricing in a 52% chance the Fed will issue its next quarter-point rate cut at its September meeting, up from 28% one month ago.
+According to CME FedWatch, futures traders are now pricing in a 52% chance the Fed will issue its next quarter-point rate cut at its September meeting, up from 28% a month ago.
 The betting odds are for just one additional rate cut by the end of the year.

 As for the next Fed meeting, which runs June 17-18, it's widely anticipated that the central bank will hold interest rates steady.